kaveeneth/kaveeneth/README.md

 ## 🎯 About Me

 - 🧬 Building the future, one commit at a time
-- 🎓 Computer Systems & Network Engineering student at SLIIT
+- 🎓 Information Technology student at Moratuwa University.
-- 🔗 Active member of KCD, GDG & AICSL
+- 🔗 Active member of
-- 💻 Specializing in web development, Linux tools & server operations
+- 💻 Specializing in web development, software building and graphic designing.
-- 🌱 Currently exploring the depths of computer systems and networking
+- 🌱 Currently exploring the depths of computer systems and Artificial Intelligence.

 ## 📊 GitHub Analytics